comsec-group/retbleed/retbleed_intel/README.md

 ```

 Sometimes Retbleed will not immediately lock on to the signal.
 We are not
-sure about what the exact reason is.
-However, restarting it will eventually
+sure about what the exact reason is, but it's likely that the kernel stack gets
+allocated in an unfortunate location that were unable to evict.
+However,
-result in getting a signal, hence we run it in a loop until it exits with a
+restarting it will eventually result in getting a signal, hence we run it in a
-without an error status:
+loop until it exits with a without an error status:

 ```
 /exploits$ ./do_retbleed.sh 0 0xffffffffa0600000 leak_perf